DODAS-TS/HandsOnSparkDODAS2019/docs/pres.md

 Just save the prompted private key and login with `cloudadm` user

+---

-## Time for discussion and a bit of playground
+# Question time 5. and a bit of playground

 ---